HatcherDX/dx-engine/README.md

 Every design choice, from our intentionally bold interface to our focused feature set, serves a single purpose: **minimizing cognitive friction**.
 When Slack notifications pull your attention, when emails demand immediate response, when the chaos of modern work threatens to fragment your focus – Hatcher acts as a visual beacon, instantly reconnecting you to your code and your flow.

 We believe that in an attention-fractured world, the most revolutionary IDE isn't the one with the most features – it's the one that helps you remember what truly matters: **the code, the problem, and the elegant solution waiting to emerge**.

+## Our Open Core Pact

+Hatcher is and always will be an open-core project. **Our commitment is simple: the core IDE, for local, individual use, will always be free and MIT-licensed.**

+Our commercial strategy is focused on providing optional, premium cloud services for teams who need collaboration, governance, and security at scale.
+This model funds the continuous development of the free, world-class tool that everyone can use.

 ## Getting Started